 But there always be something magical, mysterious and unknown involved in the creation of any content short or long form and every content creator is a bit of a wizard or as Werner Herzog says “We are thieves.
 We get away with loot from the most beautiful, or the scariest, or the most spectacular places that you can ever find.”
 It’s always about inspiration, great idea, different vision or a great sense of humor.

 But no matter how talented and gifted you are, there always and always (and one more time always) involves a great portion of pure craftsmanship.
-It’s not an inspirational ‘We can all do it!’ but if you want your video content to be engaging then you need a great and skilled creator.
+It’s not an inspirational ‘We can all do it!’ but if you want your video content to be engaging then you need a great and skilled creator equipped with the right tools.
 If you are looking at hiring someone to create this content or even bootstrapping and doing it yourself, it is important to take a look at what camera are you filming on, what editing software you are using, how well the music blends in with dialogue, how smooth is the cut and so on.

 All the above pieces blended together will result in great content.